Start9Labs/cln-startos/docs/instructions.md

 ## Dependencies

 c-lightning on the Embassy requires a full archival Bitcoin node to function.
-Since your Embassy Bitcoin node is pruned by default, an additional service, Bitcoin Proxy, is also required.
+If your Embassy Bitcoin node is pruned, an additional service, Bitcoin Proxy, is also required.

 ## c-lightning Config